-- This camera must be installed by qualified personnel and the installation should conform to all local codes. - This product must not be used in locations exposed to the dangers of explosion. - Do not look directly into the infra-red LEDs that may be active on the product. - Do not use this product in a dusty environment. - Protect this product from moisture or water entering the housing. - Install this product as outlined in this document.
+This camera must be installed by qualified personnel and the installation should conform to all local codes.

+- This product must not be used in locations exposed to the dangers of explosion. - Do not look directly into the infra-red LEDs that may be active on the product. - Do not use this product in a dusty environment. - Protect this product from moisture or water entering the housing. - Install this product as outlined in this document.
 A faulty installation can damage the product! - Do not replace batteries of the camera.
-Risk of explosion may occur if the battery is replaced by an incorrect type. - This equipment is not suitable for use in locations where children are likely to be present. - External power supplies must comply with the Limited Power Source (LPS) requirements and share the same power specifications with the camera. - When using a Class I adapter, the power cord shall be connected to a socket-outlet with proper ground connection. - To comply with the requirements of EN 50130-4 regarding the power supply of alarm systems for 24/7 operation, it is highly recommended to use an uninterruptible power supply (UPS) for backing up the power supply of this product. - This equipment is to be connected only to PoE networks without routing to other networks.
+If a battery is replaced by an incorrect type, the battery can explode. - This equipment is not suitable for use in locations where children are likely to be present. - External power supplies must comply with the Limited Power Source (LPS) requirements and share the same power specifications with the camera. - When using a Class I adapter, the power cord shall be connected to a socket-outlet with proper ground connection. - To comply with the requirements of EN 50130-4 regarding the power supply of alarm systems for 24/7 operation, it is highly recommended to use an uninterruptible power supply (UPS) for backing up the power supply of this product.